 levels of a dissolved form of copper.

-copper-containing fixtures in the water distribution system.
-If corrosive water remains motionless in the
+fixtures in the water distribution system.
+If corrosive water remains motionless in the plumbing system

-plumbing system for six hours or more, copper levels may exceed 1,000 ug/L. The level of copper in
+for six hours or more, copper levels may exceed 1,000 ug/L. The level of copper in drinking water

-drinking water increases with the corrosivity of the water and the length of time it remains in contact
+increases with the corrosivity of the water and the length of time it remains in contact with the plumbing.

 Copper in our diet is necessary for good health.
 You eat and drink about 1,000 micrograms (1,000 ug)